akonwi/akonwi.github.io/_posts/2015-3-24-css-precedence.md

 - css
 ---

-Today, I had a phone interview for a web developr role and one of the questions I was asked was "How does CSS precedence work?"
-Unfortunately, I didn't know but decided to look into it afterwards and this are the results of what I found.
+Today, I had a phone interview for a web developer role and one of the questions I was asked was "How does CSS precedence work?"
+Unfortunately, I didn't know so decided to look into it afterwards.

 So it turns out that precedence is determined by specificity of the selector.
 Precedence can be written in the form of `(a,b,c,d)`.